-8. Monitor the Complaint tracking system for Providers and Customers Monitor Grievance, Appeals and Fair Hearing Data Monitor denials and UM decisions for trends related to provider complaints ✓ At a minimum quarterly reports on customer complaints to the QMC Committee; MHL Committee; RUMCP Committee and CAC Committee are reviewed. ✓ Ensure proper reporting, monitoring and follow-up resolution of Grievance and Appeals data including: > Billing or Financial Issues > Access to Care Quality of Practitioner Site Quality of Care > Attitude & Service er Heather Quarterly Sneden Ashley Esterline Moira Kean Kim Rychener 9.
+8. Monitor the Complaint tracking system for Providers and Customers Monitor Grievance, Appeals and Fair Hearing Data Monitor denials and UM decisions for trends related to provider complaints reports on customer complaints to the QMC Committee; MHL Sept Committee and CAC Committee are reviewed.
+Committee are reviewed.
+Ensure proper reporting, monitoring and follow-up resolution of Grievance and Appeals data including: Billing or Financial Issues Access to Care Quality of Practitioner Site Quality of Care Attitude & Service tember 8 Kim Rychener Jonathan Gardner Sarah Hirsch 9.
 External Monitoring, Audits and Reviews The Quality Management Department will coordinate the reviews by external entities, including MDHHS, HSAG, NCQA and other organizations as identified by the SWMBH board.
-The Quality Department will make sure that SWMBH achieves the goal/score established by the Board Ends Metrics, or meets the reviewing organizations expectations. ✓ The Quality Department will ensure all documentation is returned to the external monitoring agency in a timely manner. ✓ The Quality Department will notify other functional areas of reviews and ensure all arrangements and materials/documents are ready for review. ✓ The Quality Department will use effective communication with affiliates and make sure all Corrective Action Plans are distributed to the entity or functional area and returned in a timely manner.
-Gardner
+The Quality Department will make sure that SWMBH achieves the goal/score established by the Board Ends Metrics, or meets the reviewing organizations expectations. manner.
+2018 ✓ The Quality Department will notify other functional areas of reviews and ensure all arrangements and materials/documents are ready for review. ✓ The SWMBH QAPI Department reviews and approves plans of Gardner audits as scheduled